shuibing9420/shuibing9420.github.io/_pages/about.md

 I obtained my Ph.D. in computer science and technology from Huazhong University of Science and Technology in 2009, and was a postdoctor at the Illinois Institute of Technology from 2011 to 2015.
-My research interests focus on **AI/ML systems, high performance computing, storage systems, non-volatile memory, and in-memory computing**.
+My research interests focus on **AI/ML systems, high-performance computing, storage systems, non-volatile memory, and in-memory computing**.

 I have been awarded over ten grants from the National Science Foundation of